danimaniarqsoft/notes/pages/Git.md

 		-
 	-
 - ## git filter-repo
+	- background-color:: #978626
-	- > It is used for Rewriting large chunks of history
+	  > It is used for Rewriting large chunks of history
 	- ((634b18f3-e79c-4a13-b399-3b7d6813800c))
 	- Usages
 		- for delete a specific file use `git filter-repo --path <file-name> --invert-paths`